 Journalist expresses discomfort with Mitsuri's breasts from Demon Slayer

-“The recent season of the anime 'Demon Slayer: Kimetsu no Yaiba' already occupies fourth place in the Netflix in Germany.
-The depiction of female characters with baby faces and large breasts has sparked discussions among Germans, including children, not because of sexism, but due to its unnatural and disconcerting nature.
-This type of representation, sometimes present in Japanese anime and manga , is not considered sexy or erotic, but rather a distortion of sexuality.”
+The recent season of the anime 'Demon Slayer: Kimetsu no Yaiba' is already ranked fourth on Netflix in Germany.
+The depiction of female characters with baby faces and large breasts has sparked debate among Germans, including children, not because of sexism, but because of its unnatural and disconcerting nature.
+This type of representation, sometimes present in Japanese anime and manga , is not considered sexy or erotic, but rather a distortion of sexuality.

-Although it is not news that some criticism has been directed at the 'Kimetsu no Yaiba' series for portraying female characters with childlike appearances but mature bodies, often highlighted by their voluminous breasts.
-However, recent examples include Mitsuri Kanroji , known as the Pillar of Love, and the protagonist Nezuko Kamado , whose demonic transformation causes her to abandon her child form, growing a little (and, evidently, increasing in size as well).
+While it's no secret that some criticism has been leveled at the Kimetsu no Yaiba series for portraying female characters with childlike appearances but mature bodies, often highlighted by their voluminous breasts, recent examples include Mitsuri Kanroji , known as the Pillar of Love, and protagonist Nezuko Kamado , whose demonic transformation causes her to shed her childlike form and grow up a bit (and, evidently, increase in size as well).

-- I wish I could honestly say I don't like it and that's it.
+- I wish I could honestly say I don't like it, and that's it.
 If both adults and children hate the series, how did it reach fourth place in the national rankings?

 - Are they referring to a sensual woman known as Mitsuri Kanroji?